Community Health Improvement

 The Community Health Improvement Process is driven by two primary groups:

-The Council provides leadership, support, and coordination to assist the Workgroups established around each priority.
+The Advisory provides leadership, support, and coordination to assist the community Workgroups established around each priority.
 Members are responsible for being advocates for systems, policy and environmental change in the community.
-The Council members will also serve in an advisory capacity to submit recommendations to the Buncombe County Health and Human Services Board.
 For the full list of advisory council members, see the Community Health Improvement Plan executive summary.

-Workgroups will be composed of representatives from organizations that are currently working on the priority areas, community members, and interested Advisory Council members.
-Department of Health staff will provide support in convening and facilitating the process for the Workgroups.
+Workgroups are composed of representatives from organizations that are currently working on the priority areas, community members, and interested Advisory embers.
+Health Improvement Specialists, through a contract with Mountain Area Health Education Center (MAHEC), provide support in convening the Workgroups.
 Representatives from the Workgroups report regularly to the Advisory Council to share actions, emerging issues and recommend policies for consideration.

 The first product of their work together is a Community Health Improvement Plan.
 A CHIP Plan documents a long-term, systematic effort to address identified health problems in a community.
 This plan is used to set priorities and coordinate and target resources.
 A CHIP is critical for developing policies and defining actions to target efforts that promote health.